 Primate data referenced in the song comes from the IUCN/SSC Primate Specialist Group and world population data from Google.
 As stated in the song's lyrics, the estimated number of humans living on earth in February 2011 was 6,692,030,277.
 By October 30 that number had reached 7 billion, a major milestone with extensive media coverage.
 As disappointing as it was that my lyrics had grown so quickly out of date, it was even more humbling.
 As my daughter Zoe says, 7 billion is a lot.
 And as we humans continue to compete for dwindling resources and leave ever-deeper scars upon the earth, the few remaining non-human primates have good reason to sing the blues.

-Like this song?
+Like my music?
 If so, please consider buying a copy.
-Then you can take it with you and play it anytime anywhere, plus you'll be helping to support my art (I really appreciate that - thanks!).
-It's on my two-volume set Everything and More, which you can find almost anywhere music downloads are sold, including the following sources:
+Then you can take it with you and play it anytime anywhere, plus you'll be helping to support my music and everything else I do (I really appreciate that - thanks!)
+You can find it from all the usual online music sources, like these: